-The Trussell Trust with overseeing the implementation of Foodbanks across the country, revealed that from 1st April 2021 to 31st March 2022, Foodbanks in their network provided 2.2 million food parcels to people facing financial hardship.
+The Trussell Trust who oversee the implementation of Foodbanks across the country, revealed that from 1st April 2021 to 31st March 2022, Foodbanks in their network provided 2.2 million food parcels to people facing financial hardship.
 The Trussell Trust identified the Government's decision to cut £20 a week from Universal Credit, the energy price cap rise and the increase in the cost of living as some of the factors driving the increase in food bank use.

-- 3.5.1.
+3.5.1.
 Locally in respect of the Hinckley Area Foodbanks, Appendix 1 provides a detailed breakdown of provision of food parcels from April 2021 to March 2022, indicating that the equivalent of 50,397 meals were provided to our community via our Hinckley Area Foodbanks.
-The attached also details the breakdown in terms of how many adults and children were supported, and ward level data. - 3.5.2.
-The Borough Council is currently in discussion with Feed the Hungry (a key Charity which works alongside the Hinckley Area Foodbanks to enable access to food and other essential items), and the Rural Communities Council, to inform a pilot project, which will deploy a mobile community food hub/van to targeted areas within the Borough.
+The attached also details the breakdown in terms of how many adults and children were supported, and ward level data.